freecodeclan/Advance-JS-Topics/Notes.md

 **Example** ---> p.addEventListner('click',function(){console.log('I am para')});

 **The Default Action --->** This method is used to prevent default actions of any tags or events. **.preventDefault()**

+**Document Fragment --->** When you're working with web pages, you often need to create multiple elements and then add them to the document.
+Now, if you add each element directly to the document, it triggers a reflow each time, which can be inefficient, especially if you're adding a lot of elements at once.

+Here's where document fragments come in handy.
+Instead of adding each element directly to the document, you can create a document fragment, then append your elements to it.
+Since the fragment isn't part of the main document yet, it doesn't trigger a reflow each time you add an element.
+Once you've added all your elements to the fragment, you can then append the entire fragment to the document in one go.
+This saves a lot of time and resources because it only triggers one reflow instead of potentially many.